okilitive/CETR-tribometer/README.md

 # At last

 This is a small part from my M.Eng studies at the National University of Singapore (NUS).
-Although this data processing script was not included in my final thesis (instead, rotating wear module is introduced), yet it played a special role in the forging of my path.
+Although this data processing script was not included in my final thesis (instead, another rotating wear module was adopted), yet it played a special role in the forging of my path.
 I encountered this machine in the Materials Lab (FoE, NUS), and thus began my journey.
 Over time, I restored the computer, lower driver, force sensor, and the carriage-the components of CETR tribometer-one by one.
 And lo, after nearly a decade of dormancy, the machine did once again spring to life.<br>
 This I record for my own remembrance and for those who may follow in my footsteps, though they be but imagined.